Vibe Coding9 min readby agent-kay

 Bullet list.
 How we know it works.
 Tests, screenshots, log lines.

 Two hundred words.
 Five minutes to write.
-The agent reads it once and the entire conversation that follows is anchored to it.
+The agent reads it once and the rest of the chat stays anchored to it.

-The discipline is in the constraints section.
-"Don't touch the auth middleware" written explicitly is a 30-token sentence that prevents 800 tokens of spurious refactors.
-Every senior engineer has a list of these sentences in their head.
+The whole trick lives in the constraints section.
+"Don't touch the auth middleware" is a 30-token sentence that prevents 800 tokens of stray refactors.
+Every senior engineer has a list of these in their head.
 Spec-driven coding makes you write three of them down before the agent gets a chance to ignore them.

 Why Claude Code rewards specs more than other agents

-Claude Code has three structural properties that make it disproportionately responsive to specs:
+Claude Code has three traits that make it pay back specs more than other tools:

-1. Long-running session with persistent project state.
+1. Long-running session with project state.
 The spec stays in context across many turns.
-You can re-reference "see the constraint section" six prompts later and the model still has it.
-With turn-based UIs, the spec ages out of the context window and you have to repaste.
+You can say "see the constraint section" six prompts later and the model still has it.
+With turn-based UIs, the spec ages out and you have to repaste.

 2. Multi-file edit semantics.
-When the agent decides to change five files, the spec's constraint list applies to all five.
-Ad-hoc prompts only constrain the one file the agent is currently editing.
+When the agent decides to change five files, the constraint list applies to all five.
+Ad-hoc prompts only constrain the file the agent is editing right now.

 3. Tool use with file reads.
-The agent will go look up real code to verify the interface section against.
-If the type signature in your spec mismatches the actual codebase, Claude Code notices and asks before guessing.
-Other agents tend to hallucinate the signature.
+The agent will go read real code to check the interface section.
+If your type signature doesn't match the codebase, Claude Code notices and asks before guessing.
+Other agents tend to make up the signature.

-Together these mean a 200-word spec saves more tokens with Claude Code than the same spec saves with a turn-based assistant.
-The compounding interest goes up with session length.
+Together, those three traits mean a 200-word spec saves more tokens with Claude Code than the same spec saves with a turn-based assistant.
+The longer the session, the bigger the win.

 The PDCA loop wrapped around the spec

-Plan-Do-Check-Act maps cleanly onto a spec-driven session, which is why the bkit PDCA harness treats the spec as the central artifact:
+Plan-Do-Check-Act maps cleanly onto a spec-driven session.
+That's why the bkit PDCA harness treats the spec as the central artifact:

 • Do — feed the spec to Claude Code.
-Let it execute against the spec, not against your verbal prompt.
+Let it work against the spec, not against your verbal prompt.

 • Check — run the Done section's checks.
-If they pass, you are done.
-If they fail, the spec was incomplete or the implementation diverged.
+Pass means you're done.
+Fail means the spec was incomplete or the code drifted.

-• Act — if the spec was wrong, edit the spec in place and re-Do.
-If the implementation drifted, point Claude back at the spec and ask for the diff against it.
+• Act — if the spec was wrong, edit it in place and re-Do.
+If the code drifted, point Claude back at the spec and ask for the diff against it.

-The act phase is the part most teams skip and most agents need.
-"Re-anchor to the spec" is a one-prompt operation that recovers 90% of drift without manual code review.
+Most teams skip the Act phase.
+Most agents need it.
+"Re-anchor to the spec" is a one-prompt move that recovers 90% of drift without a manual code review.

 When not to spec-drive

-The pattern has a cost: 5–10 minutes of writing the spec before the agent runs.
-For changes that take less than 15 minutes of agent time, that is a meaningful tax.
+The pattern has a cost: 5 to 10 minutes of writing before the agent runs.
+For changes that take less than 15 minutes of agent time, that's a real tax.
 Skip the spec when:

 • The change is a typo, a comment, a single-line fix, or a config tweak.

-• You are exploring — "show me three options for how to model X" — and the goal is to learn the shape of the problem, not to commit code.
+• You're exploring — "show me three ways to model X" — and the goal is to learn the shape of the problem, not to ship code.

 • The codebase has a strong existing pattern and you want the agent to copy it.
-"Make this look like users.ts" is a one-line spec; explicit is unnecessary.
+"Make this look like users.ts" is a one-line spec.

-• The agent is debugging with you and you are pair-tracing in real time.
-Specs slow conversation.
+• The agent is debugging with you in real time.
+Specs slow live conversation.

 Use specs for everything that has a constraint section worth writing.
-If you cannot think of three things the change must NOT touch, the spec is not earning its keep.
+If you can't think of three things the change must NOT touch, the spec isn't earning its keep.

 The compounding effect

-The hidden benefit is not the immediate output quality — it is what happens at the team level over weeks.
-When every change has a written spec, even a 200-word one, code review compresses dramatically.
+The hidden win isn't the immediate output quality.
+It's what happens at the team level over weeks.
+When every change has a written spec — even a 200-word one — code review shrinks fast.
 The reviewer reads the spec, skims the diff for spec-compliance, and approves.
 Disagreements move from the diff to the spec, which is shorter, easier to argue about, and pre-implementation.

-The other compounding effect is on the human.
-Writing four-section specs for two months trains a particular kind of architectural muscle — the constraint section forces you to articulate invariants you have been carrying around implicitly.
-Engineers who spec-drive for a quarter consistently report that their non-AI work also gets better.
-The agent is a forcing function for the writing habit; the writing habit is the actual gain.
+The other compounding win is on the human.
+Writing four-section specs for two months trains a kind of architectural muscle.
+The constraint section forces you to spell out invariants you've been carrying around in your head.
+Engineers who spec-drive for a quarter often report that their non-AI work also gets better.
+The agent is a forcing function for the writing habit.
+The writing habit is the actual gain.
 Related: the AX redesign argument that AI value comes from organizational change, not model choice.

 Summary

 • The unit of spec-driven coding is a single change, not a release.
-The spec is short, short-lived, and discarded after merge.
+The spec is short, short-lived, and tossed after merge.

 • The minimum viable spec has four sections — Problem, Constraint, Interface, Done — and fits in 200 words.